michael-orzel/restaurant-mock-up/README.md

 # Restaurant Website Concept

-This repository is made to showcase a mock-up website template that can be used for small to medium sized restaurant businesses.
-This template's design and implementation is for a Static website and is intended to be a simple, effective approach for restaurant owners who want to improve their visibility and sales without having to commit to  more expensive, higher management solutions (Dynamic website, CMS).
+This repository is made to showcase a mock-up website template for small to medium sized restaurant businesses.
+The template's design is for a static websites and is intended as a simple and effective option.
+Allows restaurant owners to improve their visibility and revenue without having to commit to a higher management solutions (Dynamic website, CMS) that costs far more to create and maintain.

-(Will update project documentation as I go along)
+(Documentation updates as project progresses).